Skip to main content

 Treatment options for cold or flu

-Getting over the flu or a cold is largely a waiting game, but there are a few tips to help you manage your symptoms and feel better.
-These include, :
+Getting over the flu or a cold is largely a waiting game3, but there are a few tips to help you manage your symptoms and feel better.
+These include1,2 :

 • Get plenty of rest and sleep